Jack Juggler: Characters

+Note that Juggler, at this time, meant trickster.

 Summary

 Prologue

 The prologue begins with a Latin quotation from the Distichs of Cato which it translates as, "Among thy careful business, use sometimes mirth and joy [so] that no bodily work, thy wits break or annoy."
-The speaker of the prologue goes on explain the importance of recreation and mirth as being restorative to the mind and introduces the following work as being based on a comedy of Plautus which will not present any serious matter, but rather be light-hearted and humorous.
+In a comically elevated register, the speaker of the prologue explains the importance of recreation and mirth as being restorative to the mind and introduces the work as being based on a comedy of Plautus which will not present any serious matter, but rather be light-hearted and humorous.

 Play

-Jenkin Careaway is a lazy servant who tells lies to create discord between the couple he works for, Master Bongrace and Dame Coy.
+Jenkin Careaway is a lazy servant who likes to gamble, drink, and steal, and often lies to his master (Bongrace) and mistress (Dame Coy) to get out of trouble.
 Jack Juggler decides to prank Careaway by dressing in Careaway's clothes and pretending to be him.
-When Careaway tries to complain about the prank to his master and mistress, they do not believe him because they know he is a liar.
+The two confront one another, but Jack beats Careaway into submission.
+When Careaway tries to complain about the prank to his master and mistress, they do not believe him, and Careaway gets himself into more trouble in trying to explain what has happened, and, in the end, is beaten by both his master and master's wife.

+Epilogue

+The play is concluded by a moralizing epilogue, but many editors regard this as a later interpolation.